evert/evert.github.com/_posts/2023/2023-04-26-oauth2-usability.md

 should tell the client where to find the discovery document and which flow(s) to use.

+It should make expiry information for tokens non-optional, and explicitly allow `http://localhost` for redirects to make developers not jump through a number of unneeded hoops just to get a working test environments.

-I also think that it should be renamed to OAuth 3, so API vendors no longer have to state:
+Lastly, I think that it should be renamed to OAuth 3, so API vendors no longer have to state:

 * We use OAuth 2.